taskcluster/taskcluster-docs/src/tutorial/gecko-task-graph-howto.md

+---
-# Changing the Task Graph
+title: Changing the Task Graph
+---

 We know that task-graph configuration is not an area of expertise for most Firefox developers.
 So the task-graph generation machinery is designed to make common changes easy.